sliao-mi-luku/ML-SageMaker-StudyNotes/PCA.md

-# Study notes on machine learning toolboxes on Amazon SageMaker
+# Study notes on PCA analysis on Amazon SageMaker

 #### Common tools used in ML projects on SageMaker